-In recent posts, we’ve discussed ways of improving communication through executive presence training, the key to great leadership and how to get executive presence.
+In our Insights pages, we’ve discussed ways of improving communication through developing executive presence, the key to great leadership.
 Collectively, these skills bring impact to the substance of your communication.
 Substance – the message you want to share with your audience – is made up of the facts, ideas, and experiences you choose to express.
 It’s the ability to connect with people and ideas beyond the surface.

 Developing executive presence through storytelling: